In a previous post, “Generate VHDL Doxygen documentation in Sigasi”, I wrote about how you can use Doxygen in Sigasi to document your VHDL designs.

 - Customizing documentation from Sigasi Visual HDL: easier than you think (knowledge)

-- Sigasi's Software Development Kit Part 1 (legacy)
+- Sigasi's Software Development Kit Part 1 (blog post)

 - Customize documentation from Sigasi Visual HDL using the Document Object Model (knowledge)